|Elliott Sound Products||Project 3A|

 Update - 25 June 2009 - Although the last update highly recommended the latest OnSemi power and driver transistors, they remain hard to get in most countries.
 As a result, the recommended power transistors are now the much more readily available MJL21193/4.
 While in theory these are not quite as good as the latest versions, they are still excellent devices.
 It is extremely doubtful that anyone would ever pick any difference with test instruments, and there will be no change that is audible.

 24 Jul 2003. - OnSemi released a new range of transistors, designed specifically for audio applications.
 These new transistors have been tested in the P3A, and give excellent results.
 As a result, all previous recommendations for output transistors are superseded, and the new transistors should be used ... if you can get them.
-Six years after release, the new devices are still not readily available.
+Several years after release, the new devices may still not be readily available.

-The output devices are MJL4281A (NPN) and MJL4302A (PNP), and feature high bandwidth, excellent SOA (safe operating area), high linearity and high gain.
+The output devices are MJL4281A (NPN) and MJL4302A (PNP), and feature high bandwidth, excellent SOA (safe operating area), high linearity and high gain, however they are not inexpensive.
+Another output transistor option is the 200W NJW3281 (NPN) and NJW1302 (PNP).
+These are more economical, but still have excellent specifications.
 Driver transistors are MJE15034 (NPN) and MJE15035 (PNP).
-All devices are rated at 350V, with the power transistors having a 230W dissipation and the drivers are 50W.
+All devices are rated for at least 250V, with the power transistors having a 230W dissipation and the drivers are 50W.

 For a budget system, you can use TIP35C (NPN) and TIP36C (PNP) output transistors.
 If you can get the 'full-pack' TO-247 case versions they can be mounted under the board in the same way as the MJL devices.
 These are limited to 125W dissipation (25°C case temperature), but despite that apparent limitation they can still drive a 4 ohm load from ±35V supplies.
 In theory the peak dissipation may be exceeded, but these are extremely rugged transistors and handle abuse with ease.
 Don't push your luck though - the maximum unloaded supply voltage is ±35V!